By Gary A. Johnson – Publisher, Black Men In America.com

 Compare these numbers about “dollar circulation” reported by the NAACP:

 “Currently, a dollar circulates in Asian communities for a month, in Jewish communities approximately 20 days and white communities 17 days.
 How long does a dollar circulate in the Black community?
 6 hours!
 Black American buying power is at 1.1 Trillion; and yet only 2 cents of every dollar blacks spend in this country goes to black owned businesses.”

 If the “dollar circulation” data does not get your attention, consider the following information from an article written by financial expert Ryan Mack:

-“About a quarter of all Hispanic (24 percent) and black (24 percent) households in 2009 had no assets other than a vehicle, compared with just 6 percent of white households.
+“About a quarter of all Hispanic (24 percent) and Black (24 percent) households in 2009 had no assets other than a vehicle, compared with just 6 percent of white households.
 These percentages are little changed from 2005.”
 (Pew Research)

 “The median amount Black households reported saving on a monthly basis is $189, compared to $367 among White households….
-[This is] the first time in a decade that African-American households have reported saving less than $200 per month.”
+[This is] the first time in a decade that Black households have reported saving less than $200 per month.”
 (Ariel Investments 2010 Black Investor Survey)

 “Blacks on the average are six times more likely than Whites to buy a Mercedes, and the average income of a Black who buys a Jaguar is about one-third less than that of a White purchaser of the luxury vehicle.”
 Earl Graves, Black Enterprise Magazine